-In 2020 and 2021, we investigated various strategies to enhance our circular potential.
-Our main focus is on circular design, the development of recycling technologies and our new Transparent Circularity platform.
+Last years, we investigated various strategies to enhance our circular potential.
+Our main focus is on circular design, the development of recycling technologies and investigate in a digital product passport for our covers.
 We are still gathering knowledge and building an external network to make this work for us.

-In 2021 we used 18% renewable materials like natural fibres or agro-cellulose fibres in our products.
+In 2022 we used 18% renewable materials like natural fibres or agro-cellulose fibres in our products.
 This is a significant portion of what we source, but it still means that 82% of our materials were of non-renewable origin.
 The use of renewable materials relies mainly on availability and carrying capacity of the planet.
 Recycling renewable materials still happens very rarely.